springwolf/springwolf-core/RELEASING.md

 The following lists describe the steps necessary to release a new version.

+1. Update the version number in `.env`

 ## SpringWolf

-1. Update version number in `build.gradle`
-2. Run all tests (including all examples + integration)
+1. Run all tests (including all examples + integration)
-3. Run github `Publish releases` pipeline
+2. Run github `Publish releases` pipeline
-4. Release version in nexus
+3. Release version in nexus
-5. Update version number on website
+4. Update version number on website

 ## springwolf-ui

-1. Update version number in `build.gradle`
-2. Update version number in `README.md`
+1. Update version number in `README.md`
-3. Run github `Publish releases` pipeline
+2. Run github `Publish releases` pipeline
-4. Release version in nexus
+3. Release version in nexus
-5. Update version number on website
+4. Update version number on website

 ## Plugins

-1. Update version number in `.env`

 ### springwolf-amqp